-If Test Connection fails, check the logs and resolve the issue before continuing.
+If TEST CONNECTION fails, check the logs and resolve the issue before continuing.

-3 To add another server, see Adding Another Server for Single Sign-on Through Windows.
+3 To add another server, see Adding Another Server for Windows Authentication NTLMv2.

-- Use LDAP to restrict access to Single Sign-on sessions - Adding Another Server for Single Sign-on Through Windows
+- Use LDAP to restrict access to Window Authentication NTLMv2 sessions - Adding Another Server for Windows Authentication NTLMv2

-Use LDAP to restrict access to Single Sign-on sessions
+Use LDAP to restrict access to Window Authentication - NTLMv2 sessions

-To configure Single Sign-on through Windows authentication with LDAP authorization, first enter the LDAP settings and then the authentication settings for Single Sign-on through Windows.
+To configure Windows Authentication - NTLMv2 with LDAP authorization, first enter the LDAP settings and then the authentication settings for Single Sign-on through Windows.

-- 1 Enter the LDAP Server information: - Server type and Security options - ◆ Server name and Server port or DNS domain and Server port - Username - · Password. - 2 Enter the Directory search base, and choose Logical groups or Folders. - 3 Enter the Domain used to authenticate end users. - 4 If desired, click Password expiration to set a reminder. - 5 Continue with the Single Sign-on through Windows Authentication Configuration.
+- 1 Enter the LDAP Server information: - Server type and Security options - Server name and Server port or DNS domain and Server port - Username - Password. - 2 Enter the Directory search base, and choose Logical groups or Folders. - 3 Enter the Domain used to authenticate end users. - 4 If desired, click Password expiration to set a reminder. - 5 Continue with the Single Sign-on through Windows Authentication Configuration.
 Enter the required settings: - 5a NetBIOS hostname of domain controller